About The Duchess of Cambridge

 As their Royal Patron, The Duchess will back their key projects and initiatives, spotlight their work through her programme of official engagements and where appropriate by convening organisations to work in support of each other.

-In addition to supporting charities and organisations, The Duchess of Cambridge, like her husband and The Duke and Duchess of Sussex is able to direct her own philanthropic work through The Royal Foundation of The Duke and Duchess of Cambridge and The Duke and Duchess of Sussex.
+In addition to supporting charities and organisations, The Duchess of Cambridge, like her husband is able to direct her own philanthropic work through The Royal Foundation of The Duke and Duchess of Cambridge.

 The Royal Foundation develops programmes and charitable projects based on the interests of Their Royal Highnesses by working with organisations which are already making a proven impact in their respective fields.
 The Royal Foundation provides additional investment, mentoring, support and partnerships for these programmes, and lends its own profile and leverage to enhance the effect of their good work.